creatis-myriad/ASCENT/README.md

 ascent_preprocess_and_plan dataset=XXX
 ```

-XXX refers to the dataset name, e.g. CAMUS.
+XXX refers to the dataset name, e.g. CAMUS_challenge.

 It is possible to preprocess multiple dataset at once using the `--multirun` flag of Hydra: